devopsdays/devopsdays-web/content/events/2016-washington-dc/sponsor.md

 We greatly value sponsors for this open event.

-Although we no longer have sponsorships available, there will be another DevOpsDays in the area later this Summer.
+Although DevOpsDays DC 2016 has ended, there will be another DevOpsDays in the area later this Summer.
 Checkout the [sponsorship opportunities for DevOpsDays Baltimore](http://www.devopsdays.org/events/2016-baltimore/sponsor/).